BONZZ'S GUIDE TO TRADE SKILLS

 This skill can be very expensive -- but it is the failures that really cost you.

-If you stay very close to trivial combines (less than 10 to 20 away) -- you will find that the expense may not be as great as you might think.
+If you stay very close to trivial combines (less than 10 to 20 away) -- you may find that it reduces the overall expense, as you succeed with more combines and thus, have more that you can sell back to a vendor.

 However, it is a very easy skill to advance -- and you can advance it pretty high with just merchant sold items.

 Further, you do not need enchanted, imbued or other special items.
 You can do the same combines with the same trivials without the magically enhanced ingredients.
-The resulting item simply will not have any stats, but will still sell to a merchant (for the same price as the magically enhanced version with stats).
+The resulting item simply will not have any stats, but will still sell to a merchant for the same price as the magically enhanced version does.

-NOTE: Don't bother wasting time, effort and coin on making the stat-versions of items, as there is not a market for such items among players.
-You will have to get into palladium items before you actually find a marketable item you can make.
+NOTE: Don't bother wasting time, effort and coin on making the stat-versions of items, as there is generally not a market for such items among players.

 TOP